yangshun/tech-interview-handbook/README.md

 ## Who is this for?

-Anybody who wants to land a job at a tech company but is new to technical interviews, seasoned engineers who have not been on the other side of the interviewing table in a while and wants to get back into the game, or anyone who wants to be better at technical interviewing.
+Anybody who wants to land a job at a tech company but is new to technical interviews, seasoned engineers who have not been on the other side of the interviewing table in a while and want to get back into the game, or anyone who wants to be better at technical interviewing.

 ## How is this repository different?